moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/tickets.md

   - This means we are waiting on the end-user to reply.
 We should only use this specifically when the user will reply back to the ticket (or it will auto-solve).
-If you need to keep a ticket in a "pending" like state for lengthy periods of time, use `On-hold`.
+If you need to keep a ticket in a "pending" like state for lengthy periods of time, [use `On-hold`](../../../../workflows/working-on-tickets.md#what-if-the-customer-is-absent-and-wants-to-keep-the-ticket-open-until-they-return).
 - On-hold
   - This means the end-user is waiting on us, but we are waiting on something that is blocking us from replying.
-We should only be using this in situations where we are waiting on something such as a different department, time to pass (namesquatting requests as an example), or some other criteria that fits along the same concept.
+Primarily, we use this when waiting on a different department, time to pass (namesquatting requests as an example), or some other criteria that fits along the same concept.
 - Solved